 As Christians, we know that certain habits, (prayer, reading God’s Word, praise, giving, etc.), will guarantee success.
 Let’s take prayer as an example.
 Daily prayer is one of the most effective things you can do to increase your life supernaturally.

-Many believers decide they’ll pray when they get free time throughout their day … except the free time never comes.
-Instead, a habit must be formed and focused on to ensure completion of that goal.
+Many believers decide they’ll pray when they get free time throughout their day . . . except the free time never comes.
+Instead, a habit must be formed and focused on to ensure the completion of any goal.

 Example: You set a goal to pray for 30 minutes before you get ready for work.
-That means not praying while eating breakfast, getting dressed, shaving, listening to the news, etc. Multitasking during your most important habit steals your focus and kills what you’re trying to accomplish.
+Don’t pray while eating breakfast, getting dressed, shaving, listening to the news, etc. Multitasking during your most important habit steals your focus and kills what you’re trying to accomplish.

 One thing.
 One goal.
 One focus.
 Let’s follow suit.

 What do you think is the biggest obstacle to focus?
-Let me know on Twitter!
+Let me know in the comments!